cerruhh/neoRealms/README.md

 ```

 most configurations should be obvoius.
 In case of the aliases do: "the alias|the command", use the | sign to seperate the alias and command. you can use aliases by running !alias_name.
 Setting "host" and "port" to empty will default to windows93.net and 8082.

+## Improvements & QoL changes
+Here is what neoRealms does differently than https://windows93.net:8083.

+- not entering movements if bumping into walls
+- automatically taking money from ground.
+- aliases to macro commands
+- automatically attack enemies 24/7
+- gui version of realms93
+- (coming soon) controlled swarm of synchronized users.
+- alternate account manager